qemu/qemu/docs/interop/vhost-user-gpu.rst

 shared memory).
 The socket is usually obtained via ``VHOST_USER_GPU_SET_SOCKET``.

-Requests are sent by the *slave*, and the optional replies by the *master*.
+Requests are sent by the *back-end*, and the optional replies by the *front-end*.

 Wire format
 ===========